-Stock split of 5:1 simply means breaking down of 1 share of $10 face value into 5 shares of $2 face value.
-In other words, it is an action by board of directors to divide the company’s outstanding shares into multiple shares in a pre-decided split ratio.
+A stock split of 5:1 means breaking down of 1 share of $10 face value into 5 shares of $2 face value.
+In other words, it is an action by the board of directors to divide the company’s outstanding shares into multiple shares in a pre-decided split ratio.
 For example, a company has 4 million shares outstanding.
 The split ratio is 2-for-1, which means that the shareholder will receive two shares for every single share held.
 So the shares outstanding after the split would become 8 million.

 |Description||5-for-1 Stock Split|

 |Face Value of share….(B)||$ 10/ Share||/ 5||$ 2/ Share|

 |Market Price of share….(C)||$ 200/ Share||/ 5||$ 40/ share|

 The stock split will reduce the face value and stock price.
 The face value and the stock price will be divided by 5 to give the effect of the stock split, i.e., the Face value of $ 10/ share becomes $ 2/ share after the split.
 The stock price of $ 200/ share becomes $ 40/ share post the split.

 The interesting thing to note here is that equity share capital and market capitalization are not affected because of the split.
 The increase in outstanding shares is compensated by the proportionate decrease in face value and stock price.
 So, the stock split does not create any economic value for its shareholders.
 Ex.
 An investor purchased 100 shares in this company at $ 200/ share.
 After the split, their shares will be converted into 500 shares, and the market price will drop to $ 40/share.
 So the value of his investment remains at 20,000 even after the split.